 You might be wondering, "What's the difference between CDL and non-CDL?"

 Basically, if you are a driver who possesses a non-CDL license, this usually means you may operate motor vehicles that are smaller or less powerful than commercial vehicles.
 For example, it is usually permissible for you to take the wheel of a vehicle with a Gross Combination Weight Rating, or GCWR, under 26,000 pounds or any vehicle with seating for 15 or fewer persons.
 You may also drive a recreational vehicle, provided you are doing so for personal use.

 When you need to drive a larger and often heavier vehicle that may carry 16 passengers or more, then you may need to obtain a CDL license.
 These licenses come in a few classes and cover vehicles such as tractor-trailers, passenger buses, dump trucks and trucks carrying hazardous materials.
 CDL drivers may also need to obtain endorsements depending on the vehicle and the work they do.

-Non-CDL License Requirements
+Non-CDL Driver Requirements

 In order to get a non-CDL license, you will need to prove your age, identity and citizenship to the authorities.
 While each state accepts different documents, you will generally need to present a number of documents from a list.
 These may include your birth certificate, a valid license from a different state, your Social Security card, a valid U.S. passport and other documents.

 Special Non-CDL Driving Situations